Zakran27/trek-gazelles/README.md

 **An adventure in the Moroccan Desert awaits**

-This website serves as the official sponsorship platform for **Fiona & Lucie's** participation in the prestigious **Trek des Gazelles du Désert** - Morocco's legendary all-female desert rally.
+This website serves as the official sponsorship platform for my girlfriend and her friend's participation in the prestigious **Trek des Gazelles du Désert** - Morocco's legendary all-female desert rally.

 ## 🌟 About the Project